terrapower/armi/doc/user/tutorials/making_your_first_app.rst

   the Python package name you will use to import anything inside (e.g. ``myapp.plugin``).

-* :file:`myapp/__init__.py` tells Python that this directory is a Python package and registers the application with the ARMI framework.
+* :file:`myapp/__init__.py` tells Python that this directory is a Python package and performs any app-specific configurations

-* :file:`myapp/__main__.py` provides one or more entry points for users of your app (including you!) to start running it.
+* :file:`myapp/__main__.py` registers the application with the ARMI framework and provides one or more entry points for users of your app (including you!) to start running it.

 * :file:`myapp/app.py` contains the actual app registration code that will be called by :file:`__init__.py`.
 This can be named anything as long as it is consistent with the registration code in :file:`myapp/__init__.py`.

-* :file:`myapp/plugin.py` contains the code that defines the physics plugin we will create
+* :file:`myapp/plugin.py` contains the code that defines the physics plugins we will create

 * :file:`myapp/fluxSolver.py` contains the flux solver